zulhakim-89/onb_assignment/README.md

-# Objective
+# Git and Github Assingment

+Congratulation for successfully completed the Git and Github onboarding session. 🎉

+Now you are required to create a simple application in order to practice the Git knowledge that you have learned.
+Practice make perfect, right?

-> 🚨 Read the objective of the project before you go straight to the project details.
+> 🚨 Read the Objective before you go straight to the project details.

+## Objective

 1. To implement the Git and Github knowledge in application development.
 2. To implement [Git commit convention](https://www.conventionalcommits.org/en/v1.0.0/).